-The review of the modelling determined that the North Wagga Levee was modelled as reported for proposed levee upgrade options (i.e. breach failure and spillways became active) for both the existing and design scenarios for flood damage calculations.
-The North Wagga Levee was modelled with a reduced freeboard of 0.3 to 0.6 m, however as the report did not include the intended freeboard level of this levee failure scenario, the review was unable to determine the reliability of the assessment.
+The North Wagga Levee was modelled as reported for the existing levee failure (i.e. spillways became active).
+However, the North Wagga Levee upgrade options were found to be hydraulically modelled based on a similar approach as the modelling of the existing levee failure scenario (rather than a modelling approach similar to the upgraded Wagga CBD Levee failure as reported within the FRMS&P 2018).
+The North Wagga Levee upgrade options were modelled with a reduced freeboard of 0.3 to 0.6 m, however as the report did not include the intended freeboard level for the levee failure scenario, the review was unable to determine whether the modelled freeboard aligns with the intended freeboard value.